Strong Disorder for Stochastic Heat Flow and 2D Directed Polymers: Introduction and main results on the Stochastic Heat Flow

-Nearly all of these results refer to the SHF for a \emph{fixed disorder strength $\th \in \R$}, which corresponds to the \emph{critical} regime.
-Some results are also available in the \emph{weak-disorder} limit $\th \to -\infty$, corresponding to the \emph{sub-critical} regime: see, e.g., the Gaussian fluctuations in \cite[Theorem~1.2]{CCR25} and the asymptotic log-normality in \cite[Theorem~1.2]{CSZ24}.
-Corresponding results, and many others, have been obtained in the sub-critical regime for directed polymers and the stochastic heat equation, for which we refer again to~\cite{CSZ24}.
+Most of these results concern the SHF at finite time horizon and at fixed disorder strength $\th \in \R$.
+Some results are also available in the weak-disorder regime $\th \to -\infty$, such as Edwards-Wilkinson (Gaussian) fluctuations \cite[Theorem~1.2]{CCR25} and an asymptotic log-normality for small scales \cite[Theorem~1.2]{CSZ25}.
+Corresponding results, and many others, hold for directed polymers and the stochastic heat equation in the sub-critical regime, for which we refer again to~\cite{CSZ24}.
+Here, by contrast, we investigate the SHF in the large-time regime \(t\to\infty\) and in the strong-disorder regime \(\th\to+\infty\).

-By contrast, much less is known on the SHF in the \emph{strong disorder} limit $\th \to \infty$, which corresponds to the \emph{super-critical} regime.
-In this paper, we investigate precisely this regime.
-Our main results are \emph{sharp novel estimates for the SHF}, see \Cref{th:mainSHF,cor:mainSHF}, which quantify the rate at which its \emph{mass escapes to infinity}.
-These can be deduced from analogous results for the partition functions of 2D directed polymers, see \Cref{thm:mainDP,thm:quantitative}, which take even stronger forms.
-From this we also obtain \emph{refined estimates on the free energy}, see \Cref{thm:freeenergy}, which improve on the best available bounds in the literature.

-Our proofs are based on estimating \emph{truncated and fractional moments}, see \Cref{rem:trunc-fract}, exploiting \emph{change of measure} and \emph{coarse-graining}.
-We present in \Cref{sec:strategy,sec:keyprop} refined versions of these classical techniques, combined with \emph{change of scale arguments} of independent interest.
-The main technical novelty of our approach is the identification of a \emph{new proxy for the partition function} of 2D directed polymers, which is obtained from a suitable \emph{coarse-grained chaos expansion} (see \Cref{sec:proxy}).
-Besides the technical aspects, we believe that our strategy is of wide applicability and we expect it to be useful in other contexts as well.